12 Apr Progress Report

 But it was the only photo that I had of this bird.
 So I kept it.

 Then, six years later, on March 20, 2017, I saw this bird a second time while in Joshua Tree National Park.

 Now you can see the eye and feathers.

 Admittedly, this photo could be better.
 But for now, it’s the best photo that I have.
 (I like the way the bird has its tail spread open.)

 So that’s an example of progress in bird photography.
 Imagine, at this rate, it could be six years before I take another (and I hope better) photo of a White-throated Swift.

 By the way, White-throated Swifts are difficult to photograph.
 They’re small (6.5-in or 16.5-cm long).
 And they’re considered one of the fastest flying birds.

 They almost live in the air as they dart erratically about, catching insects.
 Oddly, they even mate while flying.
 But they do need to land before laying eggs.

-That’s because birds are smart enough to know about gravity.
+That’s because birds are smart enough to know about science, in this case gravity.